301 Redirect SEO Guide (2026): Fix Rankings & Prevent Traffic Loss

 Need a second opinion before launch?
 Explore our SEO services or review real migration case studies in our SEO blog.

 Yes, but positively when implemented correctly.
-A proper 301 redirect helps preserve rankings, backlinks, and crawl equity during URL changes or site migrations.
+They help preserve rankings and prevent traffic loss during URL changes.

 9. What is a redirect loop?

-A redirect loop happens when URLs redirect back to each other endlessly, preventing pages from loading and blocking search engine crawling.
+A redirect loop happens when URLs redirect endlessly between each other, blocking users and search engines.

 10. Should every old URL be redirected?

-Yes, every valuable indexed URL should redirect to the most relevant new page to preserve rankings and avoid 404 errors.
+Yes, every valuable or indexed URL should redirect to the most relevant new page to preserve rankings and traffic.

-11. Is it okay to redirect all pages to the homepage?
+11. Is redirecting all pages to the homepage bad for SEO?

 13. How long does Google take to process 301 redirects?